ibm-cloud-docs/account/catalog-cross-account.md

 You might want to use a target account to validate software for the following reasons:

-- Prevent the account with the product from becoming cluttered with resources that are created and deleted as part of the onboarding process
+- Prevent the account with the product from becoming cluttered with resources that are created and deleted as part of the onboarding process.
-- Allow users to complete onboarding when they might not have authorization to create resources in the account that contains the product
+- Allow users to complete onboarding when they might not have authorization to create resources in the account that contains the product.

 ## Before you begin
 {: #prereq-auth}